whizzr/helm-charts/README.md

 1. Push/merge into main - a Github Action will take care of the rest

 Hint: use this to only download the Helm chart in a repo containing other stuff: https://download-directory.github.io/

+To check that the charts have been updated ok: https://whizzr.github.io/helm-charts/index.yaml